NasrinD/trading/README.md

 ## Building for production

-To optimize the tradingsystem-em application for production, run:
+To optimize the tradingsystem-mo application for production, run:

     ./mvnw -Pprod clean package